wil3/gymfc/README.md

         super().__init__(aircraft_config, config_filepath=config, verbose=verbose)
 ```

-By inheritting FlightControlEnv you now have access to the `step_sim` and
+By inheriting FlightControlEnv you now have access to the `step_sim` and
 `reset` functions.
 If you want to create an OpenAI gym you also need to inherit
 this class e.g.,